Codox/status-for-systems/docs/docs/index.md

 If you're a startup or a small business, this is probably for you once it's done.
 If you're an enterprise, I'd recommend waiting.

+## Demo
+A demo of the project is available at [https://demo.statusfor.systems/](https://demo.statusfor.systems/).

 ## Features
 - Incident management